HeartBankAcademy/finalProj/README.md

 - Tasks you are currently doing
 - Tasks you have completed, but not yet verified by the task creator.

-Since ethereum is a public blockchain, it is necessary for the task creator to tell a potential task do-er the task id.

-The idea to simply display any tasks in your dashboard that have been created by someone who at some point had assigned you a task, doesn't work because even though at some point he/she may have given you a task, perhaps this task is not for you!
+This is displayed by listening to various events that are fired as users interact with the system.
+The events help to filter and categorize a task into one of the 5 tables.
+Using IPFS-API, relevant details are once again fetched.

+**NOTE:**
+A mapping `parentToChildren` stores an array of addresses that may do tasks for a "parent" (or task-creator).
+I had given much thought into the idea of showing up any tasks onto the dashboard of a "child", that has been created by a "parent" (i.e. the person who once added the child into their mapping).
+This way a task-creator wouldn't ever have to tell anyone the task Id, as long as the person has been added by him into the mapping.

+HOWEVER, this is not practical.
+It is a high possibility that some tasks created aren't meant for a certain individual.
+Thus I have employed the most simple workaround - a task creator will tell task ids to all those who he/she thinks can do the task.

 ## BUILD INSTRUCTIONS